Students Earn Hefty Scholarships

 For more information on scholarships available to all Columbia students in good standing, click here

 .
-Or contact Jennifer Halperin, internship & special projects coordinator for the journalism dpartment, at 312-369-8994, or email@example.com.
+Or contact Jennifer Halperin, internship & special projects coordinator for the journalism department, at 312-369-8994, or firstname.lastname@example.org.